Sirohi state: History

-Sirohi State was founded in c.
-1311 by Lumbha, who conquered the area which later formed the state.
-In 1311, then-ruler Shivabhan established the capital of the state at Shivpuri, 3 kilometers east of the present-day town of Sirohi.
+Sirohi State was founded by Maharaja of Deora Rajputs before c.
+1311, and formed the area into a state.
+In 1405, then-ruler Shivabhan established the capital of the state at Shivpuri, 3 kilometers east of the present-day town of Sirohi.
 In 1425, Rao Sains Mal built the town of Sirohi, while later became the capital of the state.
 The rulers of this state belong to Deora Chauhan clan of Rajputs.
 In 1452, the state was attacked by Rana Kumbha of Mewar.

 During the early years of the 19th century, Sirohi suffered much from wars with Jodhpur and the hill tribes of the area.
 The protection of the British was sought in 1817; the pretensions of Jodhpur to suzerainty over Sirohi were disallowed, and in 1823 a treaty was concluded with the British government.
-Sirohi became a self-governing princely state within British India, and part of the Rajputana Agency.
+Sirohi became a self-governing princely state, and part of the Rajputana Agency.

 For services rendered during the Revolt of 1857, the Rao received a remission of half his tribute.
 Rao Keshri Singh (ruled 1875-1920) and his successors were granted the title Maharao (equivalent to Maharaja) in 1889.

 When India became independent in 1947, there was no immediate consensus about whether Sirohi State should be merged with the new states of Bombay or Rajasthan.
 Initially, the area under Sirohi State was merged into Bombay 1949, but was transferred to Rajasthan in 1950.